alexis-boyer/open-cmms/README.md

 ## Real purpose of the application

 It's to learn Laravel and Angular with a simple, yet beautiful, web app.
 Futhermore it should also implement a swagger documentation and an OAuth ( or JWT if I fail OAuth )

-## Why is it all in (bad written) English ?

-Because i'm trying to improve my english, but don't worry my french is even worse :smile: